ICRI-Cities/ArupIoTDay/README.md

-# Arup IoT Tech Intro
+# Edison IoT Tech Intro
-This repo contains all the instructions and example code required for Arup IoT Tech Intro
+This repo contains all the instructions and example code required for the Edison IoT Tech Intro

 ##Repo Contents
 * Examples - Contains all the example code required
 * README.md - This guide

 ##Order of the Day
-* 11:30 Introductions
+* 11:30 Welcome & introductions
 * 11:35 Introduction to Intel Edison - presentation
 * 11:45 Practical Session
 	* Getting started with your Edison
-		* Installing tools
 		* Configuring wifi and passwords
+		* Blink example
+		* Intel XDK and flashing code to the Edison
 		* Hooking up sensors
-		* Intel XDK and flashing code to the Edison
 * Break
 	* Hooking up the Edison to Enable IoT
 		* Adding required sensors to Edison